nixworks/public/news/2012/05/8/index.md

 ##### Paul Simon
 ### [Paul Simon and Yo-Yo Ma are awarded the Polar Music Prize. ](/news/2012/05/8/paul-simon-and-yo-yo-ma-are-awarded-the-polar-music-prize.md)
-_Context: Polar Music Prize, Paul Simon, Yo-Yo Ma_
+_Context: Yo-Yo Ma, Paul Simon, Polar Music Prize_

 ##### Beijing
 ### [A court in Beijing intends to hear artist and dissident Ai Weiwei, held and gagged on charges of tax evasion by the People's Republic of China. ](/news/2012/05/8/a-court-in-beijing-intends-to-hear-artist-and-dissident-ai-weiwei-held-and-gagged-on-charges-of-tax-evasion-by-the-people-s-republic-of-chi.md)